All Multiparty Quantum States Can Be Made Monogamous: On monogamy of quantum work-deficit

 \texttt{Proof:} The premise implies that \(x\geq y+z\).
 Then for any positive integer \(m\), we have

 which in turn is \(\geq y^m + z^m\), as \(y\), \(z\) are non-negative.
 Hence the proof. \(\blacksquare\)

-\section{On Monogamy of Quantum Work-deficit}
+\section{On monogamy of quantum work-deficit}

-We will now consider the monogamy properties of the information-theoretic quantum correlation measure, called quantum work-deficit (WD) \cite{workdeficit}, for arbitrary three-qubit pure states.
-In particular, this will help to illustrate that powers of a measure can lead to monogamous nature for a state, when the measure itself is not so.
+We will now consider the monogamy properties of the information-theoretic quantum correlation measure, called quantum work-deficit (WD) \cite{workdeficit}.
+In particular, this will help to illustrate that positive powers of a measure can lead to monogamous nature for a state, when the measure itself is not so.